Iced coffee drinks are refreshing beverages suitable for any time during the year.

 4 oz 3.25% milk -or milk of choice

 Chill the espresso and strain it into a tall glass.
-Shake or froth the milk with a little bit of ice until you get stiff foam.
-Instead of a shaker, one can use a frappe mixer or milk frother.
-Pour the milk foam slowly on top of the espresso.
+Shake or froth the milk with ice until stiff foam forms.
+Instead of a shaker, a frappe mixer or milk frother can be used.
+Slowly pour the milk foam on top of the espresso.
 Sprinkle with chocolate or cinnamon powder.

 Freddo Flat White

-In some places is also known as Freddo Latte.
-These two coffees are very similar and some might say they are the same drink.
-If we are going by their hot versions; the Flat white is smaller than the latte in volume, 6oz vs 10oz, and has less microfoam on top.
+In some places, it is also known as Freddo Latte.
+These two coffees are similar; some might say they are the same drink.
+If we go by their hot versions, the Flat white is smaller than the latte in volume, 6oz vs 10oz, and has less microfoam on top.

 1 Double espresso